 Don’t worry; every CR-1 visa and green card recipient receives this conditional green card; everyone has to reverify the facts about their marriage.
 And conditional permanent residents – those with initial green cards that have conditions attached to them – have the same rights and privileges as permanent residents do.
 That means your spouse’s conditional green card enables them to live and work anywhere in the United States.How Long Does It Take to Approve a CR-1 Visa, and How Much Does It Cost?

 Every country is different, but as a general consideration, most petitions have been taking between 9 and 18 months from the time of initial filing to the time of final approval at the U.S. embassy.
 It is often faster for those in the U.S. armed forces.

 With regards to cost, the government and medical fees total about $1,500.
 However, that figure depends on your spouse’s country of origin.
 This cost is spread out during the process; it’s not due all at once.
-Our fee is typically $1,900, depending on the circumstances of the case and how many family members will be immigrating to the United States.
-The best way to find out how long it will take for your spouse to receive a CR-1 visa and how much it will cost is to schedule a free immigration consultation.Schedule a Free Consultation with an Experienced Immigration Attorney
+Our fee is very reasonable, depending on the circumstances of the case and how many family members will be immigrating to the United States.
+The best way to find out how long it will take for your spouse to receive a CR-1 visa and how much it will cost is to schedule a complimentary immigration consultation.Schedule a Case Evaluation with an Immigration Professional Today